Partner with TSIA

 In a recent webinar of mine, one listener asked, “If the majority of people in my organization think adoption services should be provided at no charge, how do I change their minds?”
 My advice is to study the customers who are benefiting from your adoption services, and understand the specific value they’re receiving.
 How are your adoption services helping them accelerate on achieving a return on investment from your technology?
 How is the powerful combination of your technology plus adoption services helping the customer grow their revenue, optimize their costs, or comply with their industry’s regulatory requirements?
 If you are helping customers execute on their key initiatives, which will move the dial on their financial goals, you are providing business value.

 Once you learn what’s happening in terms of business value for the customer, you can then use this information to change your internal strategy on free versus fee-based adoption services.
 You can structure layers of adoption services by offering the most scalable and automated adoption services for free, such as adoption scorecards, and reserve higher-value services that are typically more labor-based, such as benchmarking, and monetize those.

 If there’s one takeaway I can offer, it’s that you should be confident with charging customers for adoption services that help them accelerate on their business objectives.

-For more on this topic, be sure to check out my on-demand webinar, “Best Practices for Monetizing Adoption Services.”
+For more on this topic, be sure to check out my on-demand webinar, “Service Revenue Generation Pulse Session: Adoption Services That Drive Win-Win.”
 You can also watch my on-demand webinar, "Measuring the Health of XaaS Subscription Renewals," where I will discuss how to measure the health of your XaaS Subscription renewal business.
 Even if you’re unsure whether you can attend the live session, go ahead and register anyway and we’ll send you a recording of the webinar.
 See you then!